allanreda/myldretid-kbh.dk/README.md

 These specific times were chosen because they occur after each rush hour period, when the ETL pipeline has collected the latest data.
 This ensures that the latest data is ready to be used for generating lag variables for the upcoming predictions.

 ### Data Sources
-The TomTom Traffic API and OpenWeather API are used to collect traffic and weather data from 20 specific geograpical locations in Copenhagen.
+The TomTom Traffic API and OpenWeather API are used to collect traffic and weather data from 20 specific geographical locations in Copenhagen, which are listed in the section below.
 You can read more about the ETL pipeline that collects this data, in this repository: https://github.com/allanreda/Copenhagen-Traffic-and-Weather-ETL-Pipeline.
 The pipeline has been running since the **21st of September 2024**.
 Furthermore, this project also uses the official website of Copenhagen Municipality as a reliable source of information for past and upcoming school and public holidays.

+#### Geographical Locations
+- Bispeengbuen/Aagade
+- Aaboulevarden/Rosenoerns Allé
+- H.C.
+Andersens Boulevard/Rådhuspladsen
+- Amagerbrogade/Vermlandsgade
+- Nørrebros Runddel
+- Vesterbrogade/Roskildevej
+- Vesterbrogade/Platanvej
+- Kongens Nytorv
+- Gothersgade/Adelgade
+- Sydhavnsgade
+- Enghavevej/Vigerslev Allé
+- Kalvebod Brygge
+- Frederiksborggade/Nørre Farimagsgade
+- Østerbrogade/Strandboulevarden
+- Lyngbyvej/Rovsingsgade
+- Tagensvej/Jagtvej
+- Vejlands Allé/Ørestads Boulevard
+- Vibenhus Runddel
+- Gammel Køge Landevej/Folehaven
+- Borups Allé/Hulgårdvej

 ## Project Diagram
 <img width="1415" height="1238" alt="myldretid-kbh project diagram" src="https://github.com/user-attachments/assets/26fcafd7-beeb-4c99-9762-df9ff7fe85b9" />